yyyylllj/l2/README.md

 For MNIST, if you want to discuss the accuracy on test set with noise, use file named "noise test.py"

+You should input path when you save "noise".

 You can change one parameters in this file.

 L_n:the level of noise.

 Then you should use the line 99-111 in file "Net on MNIST.py".

+At line 99, input path which you save "noise" on.

 recommend: